joaohf/telemetry_metrics_riemann/README.md

 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at [https://hexdocs.pm/telemetry_metrics_riemann](https://hexdocs.pm/telemetry_metrics_riemann).

+## Riemann clients

+Telemetry.Metrics.Riemann has a relaxed dependency from a riemann client.
+The main reason is to do not impose any riemann client; so you are free to use any client.

+You need to add one of the supported riemann client as dependency and configure it properly.
+Or provide an `TelemetryMetricsRiemann.Client` behaviour implementation.

 ## Riemannx

-Telemetry.Metrics.Riemann has a relaxed dependency from riemannx client.
-You need to add riemannx as dependency and configure it.
-The main reason is do not impose any riemann client; so you are free to use any client, providing the `TelemetryMetricsRiemann.Client`.

 Add [riemannx](https://hex.pm/packages/riemannx) to your list of dependencies in `mix.exs`: